edinburghhacklab/hacklab-training/syllabuses/Workshop/Bandsaw/syllabus.md

 ### No damage to blade
 ### Machine can manually be spun freely
+ * Power off the machine before checking this
  * Blade must stay aligned when spinning manually

 ### All doors are closed on the machine